GaraninR/Boostise/README.md

 ### GUI testing Selenium

-For runnting Selenium tests
+For running Selenium tests

-Set up edgedriver on your system (or driver for any your favorite browser) in ".driver" directory Modify UnitTest1.cs for your Front-server address (and your driver if you've changed) Run GUI/Selenium tests via command: dotnet test
+Set up edgedriver on your system (or driver for any of your favorite browser) in ".driver" directory Modify UnitTest1.cs for your Front-server address (and your driver if you've changed) Run GUI/Selenium tests via command: dotnet test